open-cogsci/osdoc/content/neurospin2015.md

 ### Expertise

-- A basic knowledge of OpenSesame is assumed.
-If you are not familiar with OpenSesame, it is recommended to follow the [step-by-step tutorial].
+This is a medium-level tutorial that assumes a basic knowledge of experimental design, programming, and OpenSesame.
+If you're not familiar with OpenSesame, it will be helpful (but not strictly required) to follow the introductory [step-by-step tutorial] first.
-- A basic knowledge of experimental design is assumed.
-- A basic knowledge of programming (not necessarily in Python) is assumed.

 ### Software and equipment